openaustralia/theyvoteforyou/README.md

 You'll need a local copy of `config/newrelic.yml` that includes your licence key to be able to record deployments to New Relic.

-### Loading data

-To load live data, ensure `config/settings.yml` is configured to point to the server where your XML data is hosted and then you can run the appropriate Rake task.
-Daily updates are carried out by the `application:load:daily` Rake task, which is run daily at 09:45 by cron.

-These are the tasks you need to know about:

-* `application:load:members` loads members, offices and electorates.
-You always need this to run the site.
-Stictly speaking it only needs to run when details need updating but can be run as often as you like as it only updates data.
-* `application:load:divisions[from_date,to_date]` load division[s]. `to_date` is
-optional and if omitted, allows you to load a single date.
-* `application:cache` this namespace contains cache updating tasks that are necessary for the site to run.
-They should be self-explainatory.